JimPaine/bop/README.md

 - accountNo
 - EOL

-The parse then picks this up and returns a vector of small syntax tress
+The parser then picks this up and returns a vector of small syntax tress

 > These all have a root node of assign

-From here will still need to work out some details ::laugh:: of the compiler backend!
+From here will still need to work out some details of the compiler backend!

 ## planning